barrel-db/barrel-platform/README.md

 and it will generate an barrel release in `_build/prod/rel/barrel`.

+> to build with an embedded version of spidermonkey and not rely on system dependencies that are sometimes missing or are badly installed, run the following command line:

+    $ JS_COMPILE=static make rel

+> also you can ovveride the makefile variables `JSCFLAGS` and `JSLIBS` to link to a custom installation of spidermonkey.

 To build a compressed tar archive of a release build of project, run the following command line: